udokachi/web-portfolio/README.md

 # web-portfolio
-web portfolio using Html, Css and  Javascript
+Building a web portfolio using Html, Css and  Javascript